 Dress for Success

-First impressions are really important whether you are going to an interview, attending a networking event, job fair or meeting with an employer for an information interview.
-One important part of first impressions is how you are dressed.
-Here are a few things to remember:
+First impressions are important whether you are starting a new job, going to an interview, attending a networking event, job fair, or meeting with an employer for an information chat.
+How you dress might also contribute to your self-confidence and expression.
+Here are a few things to reflect on:

 Basic Expectations

-• Interviews Consider the organization and position for which you are interviewing.
+• Interviews.
+Consider the organization and position for which you are interviewing.
 We recommend that you dress the way you would on the most important day of the job (e.g. meeting the CEO or most important client).
 If you are not sure about the dress code, you can visit the organization’s website.
-If you have visited the organization before, think about how staff dress on a daily basis and model your outfit based on the best dressed person.
+If you have visited the organization before, think about how staff dress on a daily basis and be inspired by the best dressed person.

 • Job Fairs.
 While most job fairs are Business Casual, consider the position for which you are applying.
 If it typically requires a more formal dress code, you can consider being dressed in business formal attire.